An Integrated Assessment Approach to Research

 The Integrated Assessment process is different from traditional research because researchers work closely with stakeholders to examine an issue from many perspectives, identify challenges and evaluate feasible solutions.
 The aim is to create results that are trusted, accessible and useful to those in decision-making positions.

 A Collaborative Process

-A multidisciplinary team of researchers leads each Integrated Assessment.
+A multidisciplinary team of researchers leads each Integrated Assessment, with support from outreach specialists.
 The team focuses on a complex environmental issue and then conducts a comprehensive analysis of natural and social scientific data and information.
 Rather than running additional experiments, experts summarize what is known and offer an assessment of how the science could be interpreted and used.

 Throughout the project, researchers incorporate feedback provided by stakeholders via meetings, workshops and surveys.
 Sea Grant promotes participation in each project, raises awareness about the issue, and supports the implementation of new ideas after the project ends.